bloomberg/TypeScript/readme.md

 ## Display

 - Short Type Diff (s) - Collapses the diff lines for node reuse in a single line, where green <span style="color:green">^^^</span> means new node reuse, and red <span style="color:red">^^^</span> means less node reuse
-- Hide trivial diff (t) - Only display diffs that are not new node reuse
+- Hide trivial diff (t) - Only display diffs that are not new node reuse in the current file (use filtering to show only files with at least one non trivial diff )
 - Show menu (m) - Show the menu a the bottom

 ## Text navigation